boazbk/tcs/lec_26_quantum_computing.md

 Second, as a challenge to the _Extended Church Turing hypothesis_ which says that every physically realizable computation device can be modeled (up to polynomial overhead) by Turing machines (or equivalently, NAND++ / NAND<< programs).
 However, (unless you care about quantum chemistry) it seemed like a challenge that might have little bearing to practice, given that this theoretical "extra power" of quantum computer seemed to offer little advantage in the majority of the  problems people  want to solve in areas such as  combinatorial optimization, machine learning,  data structures, etc..

 To a significant extent, this is still true today.
-We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 99% of the applications of computing.[^overhead]
+We have no real evidence that quantum computers, if built, will offer truly significant[^Grover] advantage in 99% of the applications of computing.
+In particular, as far as we know, quantum computers will _not_ help us solve $\mathbf{NP}$ complete problems in polynomial or even sub-exponential time.[^overhead]
 However, there is one cryptography-sized exception:
 In 1994 Peter Shor showed that quantum computers can solve the integer factoring and discrete logarithm in polynomial time.
 This result has captured the imagination of a great many people, and completely energized research into quantum computing.